sandpiper-toolchain/sandplover/docs/source/index.rst

 .. plot:: guides/cover.py

-   A :obj:`~deltametrics.plan.Planform` view of bed elevation in a modeled deltaic deposit, and a cross-:obj:`~deltametrics.section.StrikeSection` view of sediment deposition timing in stratigraphy.
+   A :obj:`~sandplover.plan.Planform` view of bed elevation in a modeled deltaic deposit, and a cross-:obj:`~sandplover.section.StrikeSection` view of sediment deposition timing in stratigraphy.

 DeltaMetrics documentation